 The organisation, i.e. the University, responsible for ensuring the Data Protection Act is complied with.
-The representative being the Data Protection Officer, who is Wendy Evans email@example.com
+The representative being the Data Protection Officer, who can be contacted at firstname.lastname@example.org

 A living person who is the subject of the information, and can be identified from it.